 ‘You are too valuable for me and I do not want to hinder our relationship at any time in future.
-It’s good if we remain as friends sans sexual intimacy.’
+It’s good if we remain as friends without sexual intimacy.’

-I was taken aback and my luscious dreams scrambled like a pack of cards.
+I was taken aback and my lush dreams scrambled like a pack of cards.
 I wrote back to him:

-“Imperceptibly, today I became a child who has been weaned off from her mother’s milk.
-I rejoiced in those fleeting touches; when I clutched your shoulder with my hand as a car hurtled near me.
-In those touches, I had a reason to lean to you for spiritual comfort.
-Those light touches were like the sprinkle of a fountain that nourished my parched body.
+“Imperceptibly, today I became a child who was weaned off from her mother’s milk.
+I rejoiced in those fleeting touches; when I clutched your shoulders as a car hurtled besides me.
+In those touches, I had a reason to lean towards you for spiritual comfort.
+Those light touches were like droplets, nourishing my parched body.
 A body that has always been conquered through penetration by patriarchal men.
 My body has never been loved in a way that makes it feel respected.

 But I have got nothing against those lustful men.
-Like me, they too have suffered for they could never experience the bliss of union; the mutuality and sanctity when 2 bodies come together from shared respect, love and selfless concern for the other.
-I have been able to confide my sexual and intimate desires for you because you made me feel protected.
+Like me, they too have suffered.
+Maybe they never experienced the bliss of union; the mutuality and sanctity of two bodies coming together with shared respect, love and selfless concern for the other.
+I have been able to confess my sexual and intimate desires to you because you made me feel protected.
 I knew that if you would make love to me, it will be to me as a whole person and not just as a mere outlet for ejaculation.
 Still, if you feel that we remain platonic, I respect your decision.”

-“Pallavi, its good that you cried.
-Crying helps unburden the emotional baggage we carry in our hearts.
-Talking and sharing with friends make you light.
-Being rejected by a potential lover is devastating when you’ve build up fantasies of instant chemistry, lasting love, and quick sex.
-More than the pain of rejection, it is about self-rejection, a no can shatter our years of built-up self-esteem in a moment.
-You should also strive to find purpose in life by looking outside beyond you and serve others through your contribution; comprehend your immense value and potential in a world desperately in need of you.
-Doing good is equal to feeling good : )”
+“Pallavi, it’s good that you cried.
+Crying helps unburden one from the emotional baggage we carry in our hearts.
+Sharing your feelings with your friends makes you lighter.
+Being rejected by a potential lover is devastating when you’ve built up fantasies of instant chemistry, lasting love, and quick sex.
+More than the pain of rejection by the other person, it is a sort of rejection of the self, of one’s own hopes and dreams.
+But no one can truly shatter the self esteem you’ve built up over the years, in just one moment.
+You should also strive to find purpose in life by looking to a world outside of you and beyond you.
+Contribute to other people’s lives meaningfully.
+Comprehend your immense value and potential in a world that is desperately in need of you.
+Doing good is equal to feeling good”